 The High Sugar, Poor Sleep Connection

-You eat every 2-3 hours all day (either very intentional healthy meals intended to boost metabolism, or just grazing and snacking out of habit) ” > As a result, your body comes to expect getting fed every 2-3 hours, right? ” > You go to bed at the end of the day and expect to sleep through the night for 8-9 hours with no food.
+You eat every 2-3 hours all day (either very intentional healthy meals intended to boost metabolism, or just grazing and snacking out of habit).
+As a result, your body comes to expect getting fed every 2-3 hours, right?
+And then you go to bed at the end of the day and expect to sleep through the night for 8-9 hours with no food.

 The Good Night, Sleep Tight Fuel